universuen/hurricore/README.md

 **ATTENTION: This repository is currently under heavy development, so bug-free or compatibility is not guaranteed!**

 ## Usage
-1. Get `hurricore` from the remote and cd into it
+1. Clone `hurricore` and navigate into the directory:
     ```
     git clone https://github.com/universuen/hurricore && cd hurricore
     ```